Is your Great Dane eating grass? There are many reasons that your Great Dane may be eating grass.

 Using puzzle toys or training will help keep your dog from getting bored and chewing on grass.

-If your Great Dane is sick, they may be eating grass because of a stomach upset or that they are missing important nutrients.
+If your Great Dane is sick, they may be eating grass because of a stomach upset or because they are missing important nutrients.

 Discuss this with your vet.